Outstanding Student Choreography:

 - An Executive Committee member or approved substitute must review decisions regarding the National Festivals prior to their announcement.

-- In a National Festival year a high quality, accurate, color videotape or DVD documentation of the Gala Concert shall be provided by each Conference Coordinator.
-Appropriately labeled tapes or DVD’s and a Gala program must be sent to the National Office immediately following the conference.
+- A high quality, accurate, color DVD documentation of the Gala Concert shall be provided by each Conference Coordinator.
+Appropriately labeled DVDs and a Gala program must be sent to the National Office immediately following the conference.

-- Video waivers must be secured from the choreographers of works appearing in a Gala Concert and sent with the videotape directly to the National Office.
-These video waivers may be secured during the first meeting with choreographers after the announcement of the Gala Concert participants.
-All tapes and DVD’s will become the property of the American College Dance Festival Association Archives
+- Video waivers must be secured from the choreographers of works appearing in a Gala Concert and sent with the DVD directly to the National Office.
+Video waivers should be collected for all adjudicated works; only waivers for the dances in the Gala Concert should be forwarded to the national office.
+All DVDs will become the property of the American College Dance Festival Association Archives